NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-There are two license types:
+There are two state of Florida contractor license types:

-• Certified license: Allows contractors to work anywhere in Florida.
+1. A certified license allows contractors to work anywhere in Florida.

-• Registered license: Limits work to specific cities or counties where you hold local competency.
+2. A registered license limits work to specific cities or counties where you hold local competency.

 Required business insurance in Florida: